 Oft I see hatchbacks wearing ‘Raid de Himalayas’ stickers.
 Futile marketing gimmick.
 Neither men nor machine can raid the Himalayas, you don’t conquer mountains – you only bask in their sheen.

 What the hills long to say?

 These voices that I hear have no face.
 At times, they come like hazy lights dancing at a distance to the orchestrated noise of screeching tires and blatant honking.
 Oblivious or ignorant to the speed limits, they charge through these otherwise sleepy roads as a runaway prisoner.
-Many a times their headlights wear rabbits and squirrels in its wake.
+Many a time their headlights wear rabbits and squirrels in their wake.

 What the hills long to say is clear and present, plastered on the marginalia in bright red and yellow, perhaps it’s time to dwell upon tapping the mushrooming hotels, resorts, home-stays, camping sites and think of replenishment instead of revenue.

 Perhaps the only vice these escapades long to renounce are humans.